vintran93/movie-quotes-backend/README.md

 ## Frontend

-Checkout the Ruby on Rails section of the app [here](https://github.com/vintran93/movie-quotes-client).
+Checkout the JavaScript section of the app [here](https://github.com/vintran93/movie-quotes-client).

 ## Built With